-- 9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults? - 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?

+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: In the Cardiovascular and Respiratory courses, M1s had a lecture titled "Environmental Injustice and the Effects on Cardiovascular and Pulmonary Disease" that highlighted redlining in the context of air pollution.
+Score explanation: In the Respiratory Medicine course, M1s had a lecture titled "Environmental Racism: Impact of Air Pollution Exposure on Cardiovascular and Pulmonary Outcomes," that highlighted redlining in the context of air pollution, and different life expectancies based on neighborhood.
+The lecture also explicitly addressed racial disparities in regards to health outcomes.
 This lecture addressed the specific (and testable) learning objective, "Analyze the impact of structural inequity on individual and population-level exposures to air pollution and associated negative health impacts."
-Elective presentations given to Global and Urban Health Scholars also covered how climate change disproportionately impacts marginalized communities by noting how marginalized populations are less likely to be able to relocate due to events like flooding.
+The direct association with climate change could be made more clear, however.
+Notably, the impact of climate change on women, Indigenous communities, children, and older adults could be expanded upon in the curriculum.

 10. Does your medical school curriculum address the unequal regional health impacts of climate change globally?

 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.